Choose the correct forms of present simple or present continuous for the gaps below.

-Non–action verbs (or stative verbs) cannot be used in present continuous.
-They must be used in present simple.
-The most frequent are the verbs of the senses (hear, see, smell, etc. ), verbs of opinion (believe, consider, like, love, hate, prefer, think, etc.) and other verbs like be, have, need, want, etc.
+Non–action verbs (or stative verbs) cannot be used in the present continuous.
+They must be used in the present simple.
+The most frequent are the verbs of the senses (hear, see, smell, etc. ), verbs of opinion (believe, consider, like, love, hate, prefer, think, etc.), and other verbs like be, have, need, want, etc.

 - Please, give me my money; I need it now.

 - Look at her; she seems sad.